-Xiaomi’s Redmi Note 4 is proving a popular device in China, but that’s not the only market it’s expected to flourish in.
-Beginning on January 19, the 5.5 inch-phablet device will go on sale in India, where its predecessor, the Redmi Note 3 is already very popular.
+Xiaomi’s Redmi Note 4 is proving a popular device in China, but that’s not the only market in which it’s expected to flourish.
+In January, the 5.5 inch-phablet device went on sale in India, where its predecessor, the Redmi Note 3 was already a big hit.

 Release date and availability